All Episodes

 But I think for right now, we still have to prove that it works.

-So I'm opt he's optimistic, but let's prove that first in clinical trials that are going, and then we'll take it to the next level, which is looking at easier ways of putting it into people.
+So he's optimistic, but let's prove that first in clinical trials that are going, and then we'll take it to the next level, which is looking at easier ways of putting it into people.

-All right, good call, Tony.
+Good call, Tony.

 We appreciate it.

-Uh let's go to North Carolina.
+Let's go to North Carolina.

 Jonathan's next.

-Uh Jonathan, happy Friday to you.
+Jonathan, happy Friday to you.

-Glad you called, you're on with Dr. Oz.
+You're on with Dr. Oz.

-Happy Friday to you too.
+Happy Friday to you, too.

 Thanks for having me on.